 Peer Design Review

-A peer design review is a meeting where designers and engineers review each other’s work.
+A peer design review is a meeting where designers and engineers review and give design feedback on each other’s work.
 Everyone in the room has similar expertise, so the feedback is focused and helpful.

 This type of review is a chance to get real-time design feedback from people who understand the work on a technical level.